kumar385/AWS-SolutionArchitect/README.md

 * Security via Access Control Lists and Bucket Policies

 ## S3 Storage Tiers/Classes
-* Standard: 99.99% availability , 11 9's durability
+* Standard: 99.99% availability , 11 9's durability, Minimum Storage Duration: N/A
 * Infrequent Access (IA): Data that is accessed less frequently, but required fast access when needed.
 Lower fee than standard, but a retrieval fee is chanrged.
-99.99% availability and 11 9's durability
+99.99% availability and 11 9's durability.
+Minimum object size: 128 KB*, Minimum storage Duration: 30 days
 * Reduced Redundancy: Provides 99.99% availability and 99.99% durability.
 Lower fee than Standard
 * Glacier: Archival storage with very infrequent acces.
-Varying time for retrieval,but much longer than S3
+Varying time for retrieval,but much longer than S3.
+Minimum object size: N/A, minimum storage duration: 90 days,Durability : 11 9's, Availability: N/A

 ## Glacier Description:
  Secure,durable and etremely low-cost cloud storage service for data archiving and long-term backup.
  * Standard: 3-5 hours
  * Expedited: 1-5 minutes
  * Bulk : 5-12 hours

+ ## S3 Transfer Acceleration:
+ Enables fast,easy and secure transfer of files over long distance between your client and an S3 bucket, Transfer Acceleration takes advantage of Amazon Cloud Front's globally distributed edge locations.
+As the data arrives at an edge location, data is routed to Amazon S3 over an optimized network path.

+ # S3 Exam Tips: